The Neat and Tidy Man

 This is the only way to make a single fabric handkerchief last all day.

-Even in my father’s era, a heavy cold was reason enough to use disposable tissues instead.
+But even in my father’s era, a heavy cold was reason enough to switch to disposable tissues.

 2. Covering the Mouth When Coughing or Sneezing

-If I have a Kleenex at hand, I always place it before my mouth and nose before or straight after sneezing.
+If I have a Kleenex at hand, I place it before my mouth and nose while sneezing.
 For a cough, the hand or inner elbow is less alarming.

-I say this because period dramas have used the gesture for so long that it’s become a signal of impending doom: the white handkerchief raised to the mouth, the cough, and then the inevitable close‑up of a speck of blood.
+I say this because period dramas have used the gesture for so long that it’s become a signal of impending doom: the white handkerchief raised to the mouth, the cough, and then the inevitable speck of blood.

 3. Mopping Sweat

-Sweat dripping down the face is annoying and can seem more profuse if you’re bald.
+Sweat dripping down the face is irritating, especially if you’re bald.
 A hat or cap is the best solution, but may not always be appropriate.
-Maybe you work front-of-house or find yourself in a courtroom or a place of worship.
+Maybe you work front-of-house or find yourself in a courtroom or place of worship.

 Mopping the brow with a hankie is probably a better idea than using your sleeve, and tissues tend to disintegrate when wet.

-I remember my childhood neighbor doing this while trudging up and down behind his Suffolk Punch lawn mower during 1970s heatwaves.
+I remember my childhood neighbor doing this while trudging up and down his perfectly striped lawn behind a Suffolk Punch motor mower.
 It certainly gave the impression of a man slogging.

 4. Drying Tears

-Due to hormonal shifts, men cry more as they age.
-But not to an extent that justifies Boy Scout preparedness.
+Due to hormonal shifts, men cry more as they grow older.
+But not to an extent that justifies constant preparedness.
 Besides, a Kleenex can dry tears just as well as a hankie.

 You’ve seen it in old movies.
 The woman starts to cry, the man gallantly pulls a crisp white hankie from his breast pocket.
 She instinctively accepts and delicately dabs her eyes.

 This was normal behavior back in the day, and the woman got to keep the handkerchief.
 But even then, the man had to be wearing a suit.
-He couldn’t pull a crumpled piece of cloth out of a pants pocket.
-It needed to be fresh and appear unused.
+She’d only accept a purely decorative accessory.

 Today, it doesn’t work at all.
 As previously mentioned, a modern breast pocket is too small for a full-size handkerchief.
 Even if it weren’t, you’d probably be met with a puzzled frown rather than acceptance.
 And she’d certainly crinkle her nose at something produced from your trouser pocket.

-As for offering a Kleenex, it’s like saying, “Pull yourself together—I want this to stop.”
+As for offering a box of Kleenex, it feels like saying, “Pull yourself together and stop this nonsense.”
 And that’s exactly what we’re thinking while wondering if a hug would seem like taking advantage.

-Now that the old hankie prop is no longer practical or understood, be assured you’re not the only man incapable of coping when a woman cries.
+Now that the old hankie prop is no longer practical or understood, be assured that you’re not the only man incapable of coping with a crying woman.

 5. A Handkerchief as a Pocket Square

-We’ve already established that they’d cause a nasty bulge in today’s smaller breast pockets, but you could reduce their size.
+We’ve already established that they’d cause a noticeable bulge in today’s smaller breast pockets, but you could reduce their size.

-Cut the handkerchief in half with a pair of pinking shears to prevent fraying and place it in the pocket without showing its edges.
+With a pair of pinking shears to prevent fraying, cut the handkerchief in half and arrange it in the pocket without showing its edges.

 I’ve been wearing pocket squares since the 1980s and can guarantee that nobody will ever pull it out or touch it.
 Nobody will ever know.

 In truth, no modern man is likely to carry a handkerchief.
 Their value as a convenience vanished with the arrival of the tissue.
-As a gift in the present day, it remains useless.
+As a gift in this day and age, it remains something you could do without.

-But just in case you happen to have one, here are a few more uses:
+But if you just happen to have one, here are some additional uses:

-• As a makeshift sun hat: tie the corners of your handkerchief and place it on your bald or thinning head to protect it from the sun.
+• As an improvised sun hat: tie the corners of your handkerchief and place it on your bald or thinning head to protect it from the sun.

 • To polish your spectacles if you don’t have a tissue or microfiber cloth at hand.